Haojen/hexo-theme-Claudia/README-EN.md

 install these following function package as you need

 * flowchart

     npm install hexo-filter-flowchart --save
 * Emoji

     npm install hexo-filter-github-emojis --save
 * search

     npm install hexo-generator-search --save
 * Math formula

     npm install hexo-renderer-mathjax --save

-For more details of configuration please visit [article in this blog](https://haojen.github.io/Claudia-theme-blog/)
+For more detail of configuration please visit [article in this blog](https://haojen.github.io/Claudia-theme-blog/)

 ## 💙 At Last

 You can commit your issue after any questions you've met.
 This is very import with your feedback.

 BTW, Star me if you like😍

 ## License